ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-pie-series/index.md

 ```

 This example demonstrates:

+- Use of `legendItemKey`, enabling:
+  - Labels for use in the legend.
 - Use of `calloutLabelKey`, enabling:
   - Display of a per-sector callout label.
-  - Labels for use in the legend.
+  - A fallback label for use in the legend if `legendItemKey` is not provided.
   - Tooltips on segment hover including the callout label and sector value.
   - Some callout labels are not displayed, where the sector is smaller than `calloutLabel.minAngle` (defaults to `20`).
 - Use of `sectorLabelKey` and `sectorLabel`, enabling: